GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/get_mvc_class.md

 ## Usage

-This snippet will show you how to use our method to remove an action we set in the controller:
+This snippet will show you how to... @TODO

 ```
 add_action( 'admin_init', function() {